 Depending on what an investor is looking to get out of a rental property, if it doesn’t meet the 2% rule, it could still be an opportunity to invest for appreciation.
 You must decide if your long-term goal is appreciation or if it’s monthly cash flow.
 Once you have a better idea of your goals, you can choose whether to use or not use the 2% rule, based on your real estate investment goals.

-Please note: Not every investment property follows the 2% rule.
+Please note: Very few investment properties follow the 2% rule.